I am the author of three middle-grade children's books, and I blog on the side. My favorite topics are movies, writing, and pop culture.

 At the end, the audience discovers that this narration is really just a new piece of writing that Grady is working on.
 This time, it's a non-fiction piece.
 Grady has accepted the reality of his world and the importance of making decisions in order to move forward with his own story.

-Narration: Teen pregnancy is usually reserved for a Lifetime movie of the week, but putting a comical twist on it in the form of a hyperactive, quirky, wise cracking teen can make the subject bearable and the character lovable.
-Juno is not asking for it when a one night stand between she and her best friend, Paulie, results in an unwanted pregnancy, and while it devastates her, her personality remains intact as she moves forward with the difficult tasks of deciding whether or not to have the baby, tell her parents the news, and deal with the gestation process while bonding with the soon-to-be adoptive parents while receiving ridicule from school and strangers in the world.
+Teen pregnancy is usually reserved for a Lifetime movie of the week, but putting a comical twist on it in the form of a hyperactive, quirky, wise cracking teen can make the subject bearable and the character lovable.
+Juno is not asking for it when a one night stand between she and her best friend, Paulie, results in an unwanted pregnancy.
+While it devastates her, her personality remains intact as she moves forward with the difficult tasks of deciding whether or not to have the baby, tell her parents the news, and deal with the gestation process while bonding with the soon-to-be adoptive parents while receiving ridicule from both classmates and strangers.

 Juno’s remarks to the audience are as witty and off the wall as her interactions with the other characters onscreen.
 Some of her best lines in the movie are delivered in her voice over and help to paint her as the hero of her own story.
 She doesn’t glorify her ability to deal with her unwanted pregnancy, but she also doesn’t let it define her.

-Most of her narration bookends the story, being utilized as a way to introduce the cast of characters to the audience and to reflect on how getting pregnant helped her to realize her love for Paulie and her need to act on those impulses, learning how frustrating it can be when you don’t come to terms with your feelings and the consequences it can have on your life.
+Most of her narration bookends the story, being utilized as a way to introduce the cast of characters to the audience and to reflect on how getting pregnant helped her to realize her love for Paulie and her need to act on those impulses.
+She realizes how frustrating it can be when you don’t come to terms with your feelings and the consequences it can have on your life.

-Narration: Mulligan’s voice has a somber tone throughout the film which is understandable given the circumstances.
+Mulligan’s voice has a somber tone throughout the film which is understandable given her circumstance.
 She finds out at an early age that she and the others at her school are clones raised to donate their vital organs to their “original” counterparts once they reach full maturity.
 This realization alone can lead to a melancholy state of mind as no one should know the time and circumstances of their own fate.